jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 )
 ```

-The possible choices `type_of_triplets` are:
+Possible choices for `type_of_triplets` are:

 + `easy`: Use all easy triplets - all triplets that do not violate the margin.
-+ `semihard`: Use semi-hard triplets, but not hard triples - the negative is violating the margin but not as similar as the positve example.
++ `semihard`: Use semi-hard triplets, but not hard triplets, i.e. those where difference in distance is within the specified margin.
 + `hard`: Use only hard triplets - the negative is closer to the anchor than the positive.
 + `all`: Use `hard` and `semihard` triples - all but the `easy` triples

-Finetuner takes `TripleMarginLoss` as default loss function with no negative mining.
+Finetuner takes `TripleMarginLoss` as its default loss function with no negative mining.
-A detailed description of the miners and their parameters is specified in the [PyTorch Metric Learning documentation](https://kevinmusgrave.github.io/pytorch-metric-learning/miners/).
+For a detailed description of the miners and their parameters, see the [PyTorch Metric Learning documentation](https://kevinmusgrave.github.io/pytorch-metric-learning/miners/).

 ## Summary